Steward vs Spreadsheets

 A spreadsheet is fine until a buyer, lender, insurer, or partner asks for proof by building, asset, vendor, and date.

-Small commercial owners do not wake up comparing categories.
-They compare spreadsheets, QuickBooks, free CMMS tools, and landlord platforms.
+Small commercial owners usually compare spreadsheets, folders, QuickBooks, email search, receipt-reading apps, CMMS tools, landlord apps, and general file uploads.
 These pages make the tradeoffs explicit.

 Every page names who the other option is good for.